 DOWNTOWN BANGOR – 5 MILES

 Visit the galleries and art studios that fill the city, as well as the many museums and live theater.
 One of the most fascinating is the Cole Land Transportation Museum that chronicles the history of vehicles, from horse-drawn wagons to military jeeps.
 Stop to dine and shop, and perhaps try your luck at the Hollywood Slots Hotel & Raceway.
 Enjoy a concert from many of today’s top artist’s at the Darling Waterfront Concert venue.
 Art and music enthusiasts will embrace the festive atmosphere in Bangor.
-Every year, musicians and artists from across the country gather for the American Folk Festival When the Bangor State Fair sets up in the summer, you can enjoy the experience of ride, games and fied treats.
+When the Bangor State Fair sets up in the summer, you can enjoy the experience of ride, games and fried treats.

 Hermon Meadow Golf Course welcomes every level of player, from junior to expert and is a short 10 minute drive from the campground.